luyadev/luya/docs/guide/app-blocks.md

 You can enable block caching for a block event if the caching component is not registered, so you can redistribute blocks and the behavior of them.

-## Env / Context Informations
+## Env / Context Information

-Each block is placed in an Environemnt (Env) you can access those informations inside your block logic:
+Each block is placed in an environment (env) you can access those information inside your block logic:

 ```php
 $this->getEnvOption($key, $defaultValue);
 ```

-the following keys are available:
+The following keys are available:

 + **id**: Return the unique identifier from the cms context
 + **blockId**: Returns the id of this block (unique identifier)